moratodpg/imp_marl/README.md

 This repository has been developed and is maintained by Pascal Leroy & Pablo G. Morato.

-Please consider opening an issue or a PR to help us improve this repository.
+Please consider opening an issue or a pull request to help us improve this repository.

 ![imp](imp_intro.png)